hoodiegrimmel/Graph-Theory-Project/Report/Random_Graphs_Report.md

 - `hasK4()` - O(n⁴) brute force over all 4-tuples
 - `isHamiltonian()` - O(n!) backtracking (pain)

-For each (n, p) pair, I ran 500 Monte Carlo trials and recorded what fraction of graphs had each property.
+For each (n, p) pair, I ran 500 trials and recorded what fraction of graphs had each property.
 The probability p ranged from 0 to 1 in steps of 0.02.

 ### Python Side